SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 22 July, 2024 at 23:34:12
+# Last Refreshed - 23 July, 2024 at 23:34:37
 The Latest Activity was a Ride -

-<b>Afternoon Ride</b>
+<b>Doing the needful and riding in the sunset</b>

-which happened on 22 July, 2024 at 17:34:24
+which happened on 23 July, 2024 at 19:17:06

-Which is 0 years, 0 months, 0 days, 5 hours and 59 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 4 hours and 17 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11953110043
+You can see it here https://www.strava.com/activities/11963670101

 ## Number of Rides
 How many rides have I done each year?